MohamedSherifAbdelsamiea/tnb/README.md

 This will invoke the state machine to create a new network instance using the provided network package and name

-To instantiate a network, please utilize the InstantiateNS-7o0LTzVDsTxg step function located at InstantiateNS-xxxxxxxx.
+To instantiate a network, please utilize the InstantiateNS-xxxxxxxxx step function located at InstantiateNS-xxxxxxxx.
 This step function takes a JSON object as input with the following structure:

 {
  "Id": "ni-xxxxxxxxxxxxxxxx"